kulpreet/kulpreet.github.com/source/_posts/2013-01-20-dropbox-api-and-a-scrum-taskboard.markdown

 While looking around what the current state of the art is on such an approach to building offline applications, I found that Dropbox team has been busily building away something that just works marvelously well.
-They call them apps (Dropbox Apps)[https://www.dropbox.com/developers/start].
+They call them apps [Dropbox Apps](https://www.dropbox.com/developers/start).

 Using the Dropbox Core API from their Javascript client library everything seems so simple and straight forward.